ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/configuration/how-to-enable-optimistic-concurrency.dotnet.markdown

 You can see the sample code below on the specific on

 Note that `UseOptimisticConcurrency` only applies to documents that has been _modified_ by the session.
 Loading documents `users/1-A` and `users/2-A` in a session, modifying
-`users/1-A` and then calling `SaveChanges` will succeed, regardless of the optimstic concurrency setting, even if `users/2-A` has changed in the meantime.
+`users/1-A` and then calling `SaveChanges` will succeed, regardless of the optimistic concurrency setting, even if `users/2-A` has changed in the meantime.
-If the session were to try to save to `users/2-A` as well with optimstic concurrency turned on, then an exception will be raised and the updates to both `users/1-A` and `users/2-A` will be cancelled.
+If the session were to try to save to `users/2-A` as well with optimistic concurrency turned on, then an exception will be raised and the updates to both `users/1-A` and `users/2-A` will be cancelled.

 Another option is to control optimistic concurrency per specific document.